 I am not.

-I would like to become one in the future though.
+We might become one in the future though.

 The funders use the evaluation programs to find the most disciplined and profitable traders.